 Okay, I promise this is the last protein pop tart I’ll make with the Kodiak Cakes pancake mix.
 But you know I couldn’t pass up the opportunity to use all three of the big flavors—buttermilk, dark chocolate, and crunchy peanut butter.
-If you haven’t seen my Everything Bagel Protein Pop Tarts or Hot Fudge Sundae Healthy Pop Tarts, add them to the queue.
+If you haven’t seen my Everything Bagel Protein Pop Tarts, add them to the queue.
 These Chocolate Peanut Butter Protein Pop Tarts will be the last of this Kodiak Cakes recipe series, though I plan to make more protein pop tarts with other ingredients since people seem to be enjoying them.

 This recipe follows the same strategy as the Hot Fudge Sundae version and makes three pop tarts instead of two huge pop tarts like the Everything Bagel version.
 The macros are very similar between the two chocolate versions, but this one comes in a tiny bit higher calorie thanks to three servings of chocolate chips used for the filling and frosting.
 You know what that means, right?
 They’re extra chocolatey and delicious.